 It has happened to everyone.
 One assumes to know everything that is about the offer until you get your invoice.
 The majority has canceled subscriptions within the first month for this reason.

 It’s, of course, our fault for not revising the terms correctly.
 But what about the business?
 If you find them hiding their conditions deliberately, perhaps you should not buy from them.

 You may, for example, need to enter your credit card to collect a freebie.
 Although it’s free today, marketers don’t tell you what it will cost tomorrow.
 It gives people false expectations about an opportunity, causing them to leave with deception.

 Understand that these baits are always “evolving.”
 You may not be able to prevent 100% of the scams.
 It’s much more likely that you win after requesting a refund on a dispute (they will approve it along with the countless people who came to complain before you).
 But they aren’t obliged to pay you back necessarily.

 Whether you get the money back or not, you lose precious time and mental energy when arguing with sellers who took advantage of you.
+You may even be outright exposed to different types of credit card fraud.
 So how do you make sure it never happens again?

 Mind that providers will rarely charge you without reason.
 Chances are they disclosed those terms you agreed somewhere you couldn’t read them (the fine print).
 Despite how unfair it looks, they are legally right with your payment duties.